Aki78/AirportHeistGroup3MetropoliaProject/README.md

     -Learning Tools And Information

 ## Introduction
-This document specifies the design for the gameplay Airport Heist.
+This document specifies the design for the gameplay of Airport Heist.
 The key developers are Aki Morooka, Khai cao, Kiana Aghajani and Francesco Natanni.

 ## Vision